moves-rwth/attestor/README.md

     $ git clone https://github.com/moves-rwth/attestor.git
     $ mvn install

+## Examples and Benchmarks

+There is a [separate repository][2] that collects benchmarks and example programs that have been successfully analyzed.
+Each benchmark can be executed individually using maven.

 ## Documentation

 The API document is available as part of this repository [here][1].